Don't Go in the Woods (1981 film): Plot

 A frightened woman is running down a small stream when an unseen assailant murders her.
 Soon after, a bird watcher is also murdered.

 Meanwhile, four friends (Peter, Joanne, Ingrid, and Craig) are trekking through the wilderness.
 Unbeknownst to them, another tourist gets thrown over a waterfall—landing near some oblivious frolickers, and his mother is wounded and dragged away.
 The four backpackers set up camp for the night.
 Elsewhere, a pair of honeymooners named Dick and Cherry get attacked.
 Dick is murdered when he exits the van to investigate a noise.
 Cherry, now paranoid, arms herself with a small bust.
-The killer throws Dick's body against one of the windows and starts to rock the van back and forth, tumbling it down a small hill where it catches on fire with Cherry still inside.
+The killer throws Dick's body against one of the windows and starts to rock the van back and forth, tumbling it down a small hill, where it catches on fire with Cherry still inside.
 The next day, the two couples continue their hike; meanwhile, the killer stabs to death an artist painting a scenic view and kidnaps her young daughter.

-Two wielding wild men sporting furs and rags.
+Two wild men, wielding furs and rags.
 Peter rushes off to warn his friends, but the maniac gets to them first, slicing Craig's arm off.
 Craig screams, attracting Ingrid to investigate, and Joanne flees into the woods alone.
-Ingrid finds the campsite aftermath of Craig and Joanne and runs away.
+Ingrid finds the aftermath of Craig and Joanne's campsite and runs away.
 Peter later finds Ingrid at another person's wrecked camp before the two come across the wild man's cabin and go inside.
 They find several sleeping bags hanging from the ceiling and junk littered across the floor.
 Peter accidentally triggers a trap that reveals Craig's body wrapped in a plastic sheet.
 Peter and Ingrid flee the cabin.
 A hiker finds a stick covered in tiny metal objects and takes it; Peter and Ingrid hear the stick jingling, and Peter wounds him, mistaking him for the wild man.
-The killer tosses a sharpened stick into the hiker, killing him.
+The killer tosses a sharpened stick at the hiker, killing him.
 Then, he wounds Ingrid with two of the spears.
 Before he can finish her off, Peter grabs her hand, and they escape.
 They walk several miles before finding a chairlift and seeing a small town, which they enter.